AmandaCIdev/full-stack-capstone/README.md

 [Summernote](https://summernote.org/) - Summernote is a Django app that enables users to easily integrate a rich text editor into their web applications, enhancing event creation and description functionality.

+[DALL-E3](https://openai.com/) - DALL-E3 is an advanced AI model developed by OpenAI that generates images from textual descriptions.

 [Google Fonts](https://fonts.google.com/https://fonts.google.com/) - Google Fonts is a collection of free, open-source fonts that can be easily integrated into websites and other digital projects to enhance typography.

 [Font Awesome](https://fontawesome.com/) - Font Awesome is a library of scalable vector icons that can be easily customized and used to enhance the visual appeal of websites and applications.